"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 The calorie routing method is based on optimizing the digestive system.

 - The digestive system easily absorbs moist, easily digestible food mixed with dietary fiber, oils, and natural fats in the presence of probiotic bacteria.
 If the digestive system is too acidic, it is prone to the proliferation of pathogens that interfere with food absorption.
-Strengthening the liver that produces the bile fluid significantly affects the digestive system's absorption.
+Strengthening the liver that produces the bile fluid affects the digestive system's absorption.

 Macronutrients suitable and needed for regeneration or long-term maintenance processes are not "counted as calories."